Combined Oral Contraceptives (COC) and Progestin-Only Pills (POP)

 ●Installation:

 An obstetrician-gynecologist will install the device following a thorough medical evaluation.
-Optimal timing for insertion is generally 3 to 7 days after menstrual onset or 6 weeks postpartum, once the uterus has reverted to its pre-pregnancy size.
+Optimal timing for insertion is generally 3 to 7 days from menstrual onset or 6 weeks postpartum, once the uterus has reverted to its pre-pregnancy size.
 The device is also compatible with breastfeeding.

 Insertion is performed on an outpatient basis without the need for anesthesia.
 For contraceptive use, health insurance coverage is not available, necessitating out-of-pocket payment.